rezanikfal/SKINET/README.md

 - Add specification Class and specification evaluator
 - Create a generic way to add `include` to handel user defined types

+## Shaping the data to return with DTOs
+- Create a flat object to return to the client with just needed properties
+- Map the properties from original entity to Dto `Manually`